-ltem Description Status 1 Locate Solid blue = The drive is being identified by a host application. • Flashing blue = The drive carrier firmware is being updated or requires an update.
-2 Activity ring Rotating green = Drive activity.
+Item Description Status 1 Locate Solid blue = The drive is being identified by a host application. • Flashing blue = The drive carrier firmware is being updated or requires an update.
+2 Activity ring LED Rotating green = Drive activity.
 Off = No drive activity.

-ltem Description Status 3 Do not remove • Solid white = Do not remove the drive.
+ltem Description Status 3 Do not remove LED Solid white = Do not remove the drive.
 Removing the drive causes one or more of the logical drives to fail.
 Off = Removing the drive does not cause a logical drive to fail.
-4 Drive status Solid green = The drive is a member of one or more logical drives. • Flashing green = The drive is doing one of the following: • Rebuilding or performing a RAID migration Performing a strip size migration Performing a capacity expansion Performing a logical drive extension • Erasing Flashing amber/green = The drive is a member of one or more logical drives and predicts the drive will fail. • Flashing amber = The drive is not configured and predicts the drive will fail.
-Solid amber = The drive has failed, is unsupported, or is invalid. • Off = The drive is not configured by a RAID controller or a spare drive.
+4 Drive status LED Solid green = The drive is a member of one or more logical drives. • Flashing green = The drive is rebuilding or performing a RAID migration, strip size migration, capacity expansion, or logical drive extension, or is erasing.
+Flashing amber/green = The drive is a member of one or more logical drives and predicts the drive will fail.
+Flashing amber = The drive is not configured and predicts the drive will fail. • Solid amber = The drive has failed.
+Off = The drive is not configured by a RAID controller.